LORAZAROL/ECSE321/README.md

 Springboot backend implementation for the ride-sharing service.

 ### Changelog
+Oct.4, 2018: Adding Users/Trips and Deleting Users/Trips:
+- Added a public method in the user and trip classes that takes all of their data, formulates a SQL query and inserts the row into the associated table (there appears to still be some errors in this portion, getting a NULL Pointer Exception)
+- Added methods in the main application that delete a user or trip from the associated table based on ID
+- Reconfigured the Trip class to use LocalDate and LocalTime instead of previous setup since it works natively with PostgreSQL

 Oct.3, 2018: Search component:
 - Changed the URI for searching trips to "/trips/search".
 Returns usage if no queries given.
 Usage: Send a POST request to "/trips/search?dep={departure_location}&dest={destination}&date={departure_date}&seats={seats_required}"
 - Added the user search to "/users/search".
 Returns usage if no queries given.
 Queries: id (userid), keyword (firstname, lastname, or both but separated using space)
 Usage: Send a POST request to "/users/search?id={id}" or "/users/search?keyword={name}"

 Oct.2, 2018: Added REST GET Method to create new Trip and User objects
 - Each method currently takes a lot of input (all that is necessary to create a trip or user) and formats it as appropriate then creates an object from this